Scientific name: Conium Maculatum

 What Is It?

-Poison hemlock is an acutely toxic plant that, if ingested, can kill humans and animals within a few hours.
-It may be found in a wide range of areas including fields, roadsides, gardens, and trails or in drier parts of the state, near ditches or other sources of water.
-It is a prolific seeder and is spread through animals, water, erosion, and human activity.
+Poison hemlock (Conium maculatum) is an acutely toxic plant that, if ingested, can kill humans and animals within a few hours.
+It is found in many areas including fields, roadsides, gardens, and trails or in dryer parts of the state, near ditches or other sources of water.
+A single plant has many seeds, which are spread by animals, water, erosion, and humans.

 Yes.
 It is found across the country and throughout the entire state.